-After first 2 or 3 hours of reading Cal Newport "Deep Work" I was under the impression that this book is a manifesto against modern world Internet-oriented society.
-It argues with the tendency of being always online reachable, continuously exposed to gigabytes of poor quality information, and chasing all possible updates, only because we might miss something important.
-"Deep Work" encourages to take a few steps back, slow down and think what the most important goals in our life are.
-In the introductory chapter Cal Newport explains: "This book is best described as an attempt to formalize and explain my attraction to depth over shallowness, and to detail the types of strategies that have helped me act on this attraction.".
+After the first 2 or 3 hours of reading Cal Newport "Deep Work," I was under the impression that this book is a manifesto against modern world Internet-oriented society.
+It argues with the tendency of being always online reachable, continuously exposed to gigabytes of poor quality information, and chasing all possible updates.
+Only because we might miss something important.
+"Deep Work" encourages us to take a few steps back, slow down, and think about what the most essential goals in our life are.
+In the introductory chapter, Cal Newport explains: "This book is best described as an attempt to formalize and explain my attraction to depth over shallowness, and to detail the types of strategies that have helped me act on this attraction.".
 It’s important to understand that it is not a silver-bullet or apply-without-questioning kind of book.
-It’s author’s view on the deep work, and he explains it from the specific perspective - a computer science professor at Georgetown University.
+It’s the author’s view on the deep work, and he explains it from a specific perspective - a computer science professor at Georgetown University.

 What is Deep Work?

-So, what kind of work is deep work?
+So, what kind of work is "deep work?"
 We can find, let’s say, a formal definition in the book that says: "Professional activities performed in a state of distraction-free concentration that pushes your cognitive capabilities to their limit.
-These efforts create new value, improve your skill, and are hard to replicate.".
+These efforts create new value, improve your skill, and are hard to replicate."
 But we can also find a more human-friendly and much better suite definition in it: the type of work that optimizes your performance is deep work.
-If we combine it with the idea of concentrating on the most important and most valuable activities for most of the time, we can see that deep work supports attempts to making our life more meaningful.
-I’ve read many reviews which shared the opinion, that this kind of thinking is caused by a selfish lust for power or something similar.
+If we combine it with the idea of concentrating on the most important and most valuable activities most of the time, we can see that deep work supports attempts to making our life more meaningful.
+I’ve read many reviews that shared the opinion that this kind of thinking is caused by a selfish lust for power or something similar.
 I can’t agree with that.
-I see bringing more meaning to life a collaborative activity - if we can’t share our happiness or success with others, the effort we put to progress is pointless.
+I see bringing more meaning to life a collaborative activity.
+If we can’t share our happiness or success with others, the effort we put to progress is pointless.
 The better we become, the better results we can produce for others.